DavidPratten/idr-examples/Birthday_money/README.md

 %       literate programming.
 ```

+<p class="callout info"> The language used to define IDRs is not so important, the crucial aspect is that the reader
+understands the intension.
+The
+definition above is written in [MiniZinc](https://www.minizinc.org/).
+It could equally have been
+written in a
+form of SQL, or other equivalent, relational query language.</p>

 IDRs can be queried as if it were an ordinary database table that contains _all_ the answers.
 With this table defined, the
 following
 query: